lemachinarbo/comPWser/README.md

 ### 2.1.
 What It Does
 - Downloads [ProcessWire](https://github.com/processwire/processwire/)
+- Installs ProcessWire in `/public`
+- Initializes a local Git repository with main as the initial branch
 - Adds [RockMigrations](https://github.com/baumrock/RockMigrations) and [RockShell](https://github.com/baumrock/RockShell) as Git submodules
-- Installs ProcessWire in `/public`
 - Installs the RockMigrations module
 - Backups Database
 - Cleans up leftover core files